Muscle Tear – Pulled Muscle

 How to Return to Sport/Work after a Muscle Strain

-Returning to a sport or work can be easy or complicated depending on the muscle affected and the demands of your sport or work.
+Returning to a sport or work can be easy or complicated depending on the muscle affected and your sport or work demands.
 Some muscle tears such as hamstring, thigh, groin and calf tears are notorious at re-tearing once you resume competition.
 Please seek the professional advice of your sports physiotherapist.

 If your work involves lifting or fatigue postures, your healthcare professional will be able to assess you.
 Then, they will advise you when you are at a lower risk to return to work or provide you with the appropriate exercise program to build your strength and ability to cope with your work duties.

 - Physiotherapy assessment of your muscle injury to minimise your injury recurrence risk.